LEO (computer): Design

 LEO I's clock speed was 500 kHz, with most instructions taking about 1.5 ms to execute.
 To be useful for business applications, the computer had to be able to handle a number of data streams, input and output, simultaneously.
 Therefore, its chief designer, John Pinkerton, designed the machine to have multiple input/output buffers.
-In the first instance, these were linked to fast paper tape readers and punches, fast punched card readers and punches, and a 100 line a minute tabulator.
+In the first instance, these were linked to fast paper tape readers and punches, fast punched card readers and punches, and a 100-line-per-minute tabulator.
 Later, other devices, including magnetic tape, were added.
 Its ultrasonic delay-line memory based on tanks of mercury, with 2K (2048) 35-bit words (i.e., 83/4 kilobytes), was four times as large as that of EDSAC.
 The systems analysis was carried out by David Caminer.

 Applications and successors

 Lyons used LEO I initially for valuation jobs, but its role was extended to include payroll, inventory, and so on.
-One of its early tasks was the elaboration of daily orders which were phoned in every afternoon by the shops and used to calculate the overnight production requirements, assembly instructions, delivery schedules, invoices, costings, and management reports.
+One of its early tasks was the elaboration of daily orders, which were phoned in every afternoon by the shops and used to calculate the overnight production requirements, assembly instructions, delivery schedules, invoices, costings, and management reports.
 This was the first instance of an integrated management information system.
 The LEO project was also a pioneer in outsourcing: in 1956, Lyons started doing the payroll calculations for Ford UK and others on the LEO I machine.
 The success of this led to the company dedicating one of its LEO II machines to bureau services.
 Later, the system was used for scientific computations as well.
 Met Office staff used a LEO I before the Met Office bought its own computer, a Ferranti Mercury, in 1959.

 In 1954, with the decision to proceed with LEO II and interest from other commercial companies, Lyons formed LEO Computers Ltd.

 The first LEO III was completed in 1961; it was a solid-state machine with a 13.2 μs cycle time ferrite core memory.
 It was microprogrammed and was controlled by a multitasking "Master program" operating system, which allowed concurrent running of as many as 12 application programs.

 Users of LEO computers programmed in two coding languages: Intercode, a low-level assembler type language; and CLEO (acronym: Clear Language for Expressing Orders), the COBOL equivalent.

-One of the features that LEO III shared with many computers of the day was a loudspeaker connected to the central processor via a divide by 100 circuit and an amplifier which enabled operators to tell whether a program was looping by the distinctive sound it made.
+One of the features that LEO III shared with many computers of the day was a loudspeaker connected to the central processor via a divide-by-100 circuit and an amplifier which enabled operators to tell whether a program was looping by the distinctive sound it made.
 Another quirk was that many intermittent faults were due to faulty connectors and could be temporarily fixed by briskly strumming the card handles.

 Some LEO III machines purchased in the mid-to-late 1960s remained in commercial use at GPO Telephones, the forerunner of British Telecom, until 1981, primarily producing telephone bills.
 They were kept running using parts from redundant LEOs purchased by the GPO.